 Patients should be monitored for elevated methaemoglobin values.

+Patients with a history of adverse drug reactions to preparations containing sulfasalazine should be kept under close medical surveillance on commencement of a course of treatment with Salofalk.
+Should Salofalk cause acute intolerability reactions, such as abdominal cramps, acute abdominal pain, fever, severe headache and rash, therapy should be discontinued immediately.
 In isolated cases, hypersensitivity reactions principally in the form of respiratory problems may also be experienced by non-asthmatics due to potassium sulphite content of the enema.

 Interactions may occur if the following drugs are given at the same time as Salofalk.

 Anticoagulants: Possible potentiation of the anticoagulative action (increased risk of bleeding in the gastrointestinal tract).

 Glucocorticoids: Possible increase in gastric side effects.

 Probenecid/Sulphinpyrazone: Possible reduction in uricosuric effects.